Skip to main content

 1. Plan your trip and report where you are going

-• Plan your trip according to your group's abilities, and always have several options.
+• Plan your trip based on your group's abilities, and always have several options.

-• Make sure you have information about the hiking area and the conditions you are going on a trip in.
+• Make sure you have information about the hiking area and the conditions you'll encounter.

 • Make sure you have the knowledge and skills required for the trip in question.